triflicacid/fabric-logic-mod/README.md

   - Signal defaults to 0
   - Right-clicking with an advanced wrench increments the signal (hold shift to decrement).
   - Powering from behind disables the input

+- Output
+  - Given a signal, displays its signal strength

 ## Tools